brunopinheirofreitas/Java/Alura/Alura_Notes.md

 - You can use java.util.compare to compare things.
 It's an interface.
 - You can use java.util.collections to also compare things.
 A natural order is setted by the user inside the class, the collections order using this specification.
 - A lot of parsing stuff.
+- HashSet, Lists, Set and other usefull things are here.

 ###Java.IO